Thinkwise/docs/docs/sf/guidelines_control_procs.md

 sidebar_label: 📖 Control procedures
 ---

-The purpose of the guidelines for control procedures is to provide directions for structure and naming.
+These guidelines provide directions for naming and structuring control procedures and templates.

 ### Control procedures

-1. The control procedure id describes the activity of the template(s)
+1. The control procedure id describes the purpose of its templates.
-2. The control procedure id should not be a table, view or task.
+1. The control procedure id should not only contain the name of a table, view or task.
-    - Examples of a table: default_sales_order, layout_country, trigger_project
-3. Don’t use meta information in the name
-    -	Examples of meta information: Default, task, table.
+   - Examples: `default_sales_order`, `layout_country`, `trigger_project`
+1. The control procedure id should not contain any meta information, like the code group name or abbreviation.
+   - Examples: `default`, `task`, `table`.

 ### Templates

-1. The template id describes the activity of the template.
+1. The template id describes the purpose of the template.
-2. Don’t use meta information in the template id
+2. The template id should not contain any meta information.
-    - Examples of meta information: Default, task, table.
-3. If a control procedure has one template, the name of the template should be the same as the control procedure.
+3. If a control procedure has only one template, the template id should be the same as the control procedure id.
-4. If a control procedure has more than one template, the name of all templates must be different from the control procedure.
+4. If a control procedure has more than one template, the template id of all templates should be different from the control procedure id.
-5. A template should be atomic.
-This means that the template should contain exactly one functionality.
+5. A template should be atomic, meaning that it should contain exactly one piece of functionality.
 6. A template may not depend on another template.